zajitschek/metaanalysis/chapters/chapter2.md

   * C = Comparison/Control group
   * O = Outcome

-Formulate our meta-analytic question "whether immune challenge can result in terminal investment" using PICO terms (actually this fits really well because we can use experimental data).
+Frame our meta-analytic question "whether immune challenge can result in terminal investment" using PICO terms (actually this fits really well because we can use experimental data).
 Please reflect yourself and try to write down your own ideas of what you would define as "P" (Population), "I" (Intervention), "C" (Comparison/Control) and "O" (outcome) that fits this question before clicking on the sample solution below.

 <choice id="1">
 <opt text="Example solution" correct="true">